Xmorelle/webpage/index.md

 - ORCID link : [orcid.org/0000-0001-6508-8945](https://orcid.org/0000-0001-6508-8945)

 ### General audience media

+- 12/2020 : article of Johanna Miller from _Physics Today_ on the use of mechano-fluorescent molecular probes to study the fracture of elastomers, highlighting the work perform in the group of Costantino Creton these last years and in particular the thesis of Juliette Slootman.
+[Stretchy molecules rupture far from the crack](https://physicstoday.scitation.org/do/10.1063/PT.6.1.20201222a/full/)

 - 05/2019 : Following my talk at the APS March Meeting conference, a journalist (Ryan F. Mandelbaum) from the the American online science journal _Gizmodo_ contacted Pr.
 Matteo Ciccotti and wrote a nice article explaining some of the motivations and results of our group's work on adhesion of pressure sensitive adhesives.
 [Scientists Are Stuck on the Mystery of Tape](https://gizmodo.com/scientists-are-stuck-on-the-mystery-of-tape-1835074649)